 In percussion fire making, hard, sharp flint shatters the pyrite surface into microscopic particles, breaking its covalent bonds and releasing heat.
 Now exposed to atmospheric oxygen, these already hot pyrite particles instantaneously oxidize and release even more heat.
 Because this heat is released too quickly to dissipate, it forms a shower of visible sparks.

 A similar process occurs in flint-steel percussion.
-Because pure iron will not spark, fire making actually requires harder, less brittle carbon-steels.
+Because pure iron will not spark, fire-making requires harder, less brittle carbon steels.
 When struck with flint, the steel’s metallic bonds part, fragmenting the steel and releasing heat.
 These tiny particles of hot steel then contact atmospheric oxygen and undergo complete, instantaneous oxidation, releasing additional heat in the form of visible sparks.

-Ötzi, as he made his way across the Ötztal Alps some 5,300 years ago, had no knowledge of chemical oxidation, but he was nevertheless quite adept at making fire with dry tinder, flint and pyrite.
+Flint and pyrite demonstrate how specific mineral properties were harnessed for early fire-making.
+The hardness of flint allows it to fracture pyrite effectively, producing microscopic particles that rapidly oxidize and release heat. Ötzi, as he made his way across the Ötztal Alps some 5,300 years ago, had no knowledge of chemical oxidation, but he was nevertheless quite adept at making fire with dry tinder, flint and pyrite.
+This process illustrates the interplay between mineral structure, chemical reactivity, and practical application in human technology.
+Studying these minerals provides insight into both ancient survival techniques and the fundamental chemistry behind spark generation.